fablabbcn/smartcitizen-docs/docs/knowledge/soil-water/pH/Atlas_pH.md

     ...
     ```

-* Issue the midpoint calibration command:
+* Issue the **low point** calibration command.
+Remember to input the pH value of the [calibration solution at the current temperature](#calibration-solutions-temperature):

     ```
     control atlas ph com,cal,low,[value of pH at current temperature]
     ```

     !!! info "Example at 30°C"

         ```
         control atlas ph com,cal,low,4.01
         ```

+After this command, if you take a pH reading, the result should be 4.00 (or very close to it).
+You can **now remove the probe from the calibration solution and clean it**.

 ##### Highpoint Calibration

+Put the sensor in the pH 10.00 calibration solution (high point, the blue one). **The probe needs to be in the calibration solution until you issue the calibration command**.

-* The same step with **Highpoint** 10.00 calibration solution (blue).
-First, read the sensor multiple times until the reading is stable:
+* First, read the sensor multiple times until the reading is stable:

     ```
     control ph com,r